Yarahmadzai tribe: The British Campaign in 1916

 During World War I, the Yarahmadzais disturbed the lines of communication of the British frontier and raided their goods, this gave some concerns to the British forces and the fact that the Germans have through Turkish agents supplied the Sarhadi tribes with weapons and promised them that the Germans have converted to Islam in order to let the Sarhadi tribes show allegiance with them.
-The British knew that the Sarhad route was very important for their purpose and to keep control over India.
+The British knew that the Sarhad route was important for their purpose and to keep control over India.
 The mission to prevent the tribes from raiding fell on General Reginald Dyer.
 The three major tribes that performed raids and disturbed the British line were the Yarahmadzais, Gamshadzais and Ismaelzais is even known as Damanis.

 According to Reginald Dyer he went to Sarhad with a small troop and he managed to keep the Sarhadi tribes in line with account the campaign of arms and bluffs.
-Dyer used a lot of spies to obtain information about the movements of the Yarahmadzai tribe and their plans, one of the spies who Dyer was very proud of was Ido Khan Reki(Rigi) who contributed very well.
+Dyer used many spies to obtain information about the movements of the Yarahmadzai tribe and their plans, one of the spies who Dyer was proud of was Ido Khan Reki(Rigi) who contributed well.
 Juma Khan the tribal chief of the Ismaelzais decided to surrender when he heard about the plans of Dyer, while Sardar Jiand Khan and Halil Khan (Chief of the Gamshadzai) decided to resist the British forces.
 Several battles occurred between Dyer and the Damanis (Yarahmadzai, Gamshadzai) Jiand lost his son and the Gamshadzais chief (Khalil Khan) got killed during one of the battles.